SopiMlab/DeepLearningWithAudio/gansynth/README-macos.md

 ## Prerequisites

-You should have [Purr Data](https://agraef.github.io/purr-data/) installed.
-Pd vanilla may work too, but the setup will be slightly different and we have not tested it.
+You should have [Pure Data](https://puredata.info/) installed.
+We've found Purr Data to be unreliable for this setup, so Pd Vanilla is preferred.

 If you've never used the command line before, it may be a good idea to have a look at a [tutorial](https://macpaw.com/how-to/use-terminal-on-mac) first to learn some of the basics.